g0ldanel/topological-sort/README.md

 # topological-sort
-Just an exercise on a script to implement topological sorting
+Just an exercise on a ruby script to implement topological sorting